geoboom/facemask-workshop/mac.md

 ## 2. Installing `nodejs` and `npm`

 Yay, you're done with the hardest :muscle: part of installing Anaconda :snake:.
-This part will be suuper easy in comparison! :smile: All you have to do is open up terminal and run this command by copying the whole command into your terminal and pressing enter ([source](https://nodejs.org/en/download/package-manager/#macos)):
+This part will be suuper easy in comparison! :smile: All you have to do is open up terminal and run this command by copying the whole command into your terminal and pressing enter ([source](https://treehouse.github.io/installation-guides/mac/node-mac.html)):

 ```
+brew update
 brew install node
 ```